-- Keeps logs in place. - · Allows proper air circulation around the fire.
+- Keeps logs in place. - Allows proper air circulation around the fire.

-3. Molded Brick Panel
+3. Refractory

-- The molded brick panel is shipped separately, but required to contain heat and provide an attractive interior. - It will deteriorate over time and will need occasional replacement.
-Small hairline cracks and discoloration are normal and do not affect its safety. - Cracks in the mortar may occur and do not affect the safety of the fireplace. - (See Molded Brick Panel Maintenance, Section 4.F.)
+The refractory is supplied to contain heat and provide an attractive interior.

+It will break down over time and will need occasional replacement.
+Small hairline cracks and discoloration are normal and do not affect its safety.

 WARNING!
 Risk of Fire!
-DO NOT burn fireplace without molded brick panel.
-Use only panels supplied by Hearth & Home Technologies.
+DO NOT burn fireplace without refractory.
+Use only refractory supplied by Hearth & Home Technologies.